Modern Slavery

 We are committed to the prevention of financial crime and, through risk-based internal procedures, policies and systems and controls, strive to ensure that high standards of crime prevention and awareness are maintained.
 Our Financial Crime Framework and associated policies set out the overarching principles and mechanisms which identify, mitigate and manage financial crime risk, as we seek to protect our customers and the Company.

 We provide all colleagues with training, relevant to them and their role, including mandatory financial crime modules.
 We also offer online training on modern slavery and human trafficking in financial services, which emphasises the role of the financial services industry in combatting this risk, explains the different types of modern slavery, and gives detail on possible ‘red flag’ indicators.
-Colleagues are provided with a short guide covering these areas, which is published internally and available to review at any time.
+A short guide covering these areas is published internally and available to review at any time.

 Vida does not manufacture or supply any goods.
-Our suppliers support our functions and the services provided to our customers, and consist primarily of IT, professional services (for example, solicitors or accountants) and mortgage administration services.
+Our suppliers support our functions and the services provided to our customers, and consist primarily of IT, professional services (for example, solicitors or accountants) and mortgage and savings administration services.
 We have a limited number of suppliers based outside the UK and none in high risk jurisdictions.
-For these reasons, we consider the risk of the presence of modern slavery or human trafficking within our supply chains to be low but ensure this is considered as part of our supplier due diligence process and continue to monitor this regularly.
+For these reasons, we consider the risk of the presence of modern slavery or human trafficking within our supply chains to be low.

 If we discover that a supplier is involved in modern slavery during the selection, due diligence or contracting process, the supplier would not be considered a suitable partner and would therefore be excluded from any selection process.
 Where a supplier is found to be involved in modern slavery during the term of the supply arrangement, we would seek to terminate the relevant contract.

-All relevant processes and policies, including in respect of modern slavery and human trafficking risks, will continue to be reviewed and where possible enhanced during the coming year as part of our continuous improvement initiatives and to ensure they remain fit for purpose as we become a bank.
+All relevant processes and policies, including in respect of modern slavery and human trafficking risks, will continue to be reviewed and where possible enhanced during the coming year as part of our continuous improvement initiatives.
 We will continue to work to ensure that policies and procedures are effectively embedded in the Company and risks are identified, carefully considered and monitored, and appropriately mitigated or managed.
 This will include identifying and considering any additional risks that will be introduced as a result of becoming a bank.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Belmont Green Finance Limited Slavery and Human Trafficking Statement for the financial year ending 31 December 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Vida Bank Limited Slavery and Human Trafficking Statement for the financial year ending 31 December 2024.